J-Anzules/IL-2KO_AutoimmuneModel/README.md

 -------------------------

 ## Where to Start
-The QuickSimulation.m script is the easiest bit of code to go in and start exploring the dynamics of the model.
-Improvements to the accessibility of this script is planned for the future.
+The /code/parameter_estimation/QuickSimulation.m script is the easiest place to start exploring the dynamics of the model.
+This script references the file containing  **[TODO: insert total numbers]** parameter sets, identified by our optimization algorithm.
+Parameter set **[TODO: insert number]** represents our

 #### Below is a file tree of the most important parts of my project: